 The surname Mantell was first found in Buckinghamshire.

 "The name, as Mantel, dates from the Conquest in England.
 Turstin Mantel was a Baron in Buckinghamshire in 1086 (Domesday Book) where he also held some land under the Earl of Mortaine; and in 1115 King John granted Tottenhoe, in the same county, to Ralph Mantel.
 In 1210, Osbert Mantel is mentioned as enfeoffing Robert de Beauchamp; and another (if not the same, Ralph Mantel, as the deed is undated) granted Tottenhoe to Snelsham Priory; his son William and his brother Geoffrey witnessing the deed."

 Early History of the Mantell family

-Another 202 words (14 lines of text) covering the year 1086 is included under the topic Early Mantell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mantell research.
+Another 142 words (10 lines of text) covering the years 1086 and 1446 are included under the topic Early Mantell History in all our PDF Extended History products and printed products wherever possible.

 Mantell Spelling Variations